privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### iCloud

-The majority of privacy and security concerns with Apple products are related to their *cloud services*, not their hardware or software.
 When you use Apple services like iCloud, most of your information is stored on their servers and secured with keys *which Apple has access to* by default.
 This level of access has occasionally been abused by law enforcement to get around the fact that your data is otherwise securely encrypted on your device, and of course Apple is vulnerable to data breaches like any other company.

 Therefore, if you use iCloud you should [enable **Advanced Data Protection**](https://support.apple.com/HT212520).
 This encrypts nearly all of your iCloud data with keys stored on your devices (end-to-end encryption), rather than Apple's servers, so that your iCloud data is secured in the event of a data breach, and otherwise hidden from Apple.